Habibmaryam/real-time-tracking-solution/README.md

 ### DEMOGRAPHY

 .
 The pie chart shows there are more males spread in this data set which carries a weight of 56% while the female and others carries the remaining 47% cumulative.
 .
-The respondents for this study have a high response rate from the 18-35 age group and the least response rate from 65 and above age group.
+The respondents for this study have a high response rate from the 18-35 age group and the least response rate from the 65 and above age group.
 This implies that our analysis will be based on mostly Gen Z and millennials which are our target audience.

 ### DEMOGRAPHY VS DELIVERY SERVICE USAGE